DavZim/Independent-Event-Identifier-IEI-/README.md

 ![plot of chunk unnamed-chunk-20](figure/unnamed-chunk-20-1.png)

-We see that the compiled function using the integer dates takes roughly only 7% of the time the initial function took, reducing the average of the first function from 200 milliseconds down to 15 milliseconds.
+We see that the compiled function using the integer dates takes roughly only 6% of the time the initial function took, reducing the average of the first function from 280 milliseconds down to 18 milliseconds (note, the results may vary slightly).

 Note that the speed is depending on the machine (I ran this code on a rather slow netbook with an Intel Celeron N3150 @ 1.60 GHz CPU, 4 GB of RAM on a 64 bit Windows 10 version).
-Rerunning the code on a Laptop with an Intel Core i7-3520M @ 2.90GHz with 8 GB of RAM on a 64 bit Windows 7 Professional I got results which where roughly 3 times faster at 54 milliseconds for the `iei(date)`-function and 3.8 milliseconds for the `comp_iei(date_int)`.
+Rerunning the code on a Laptop with an Intel Core i7-3520M @ 2.90GHz with 8 GB of RAM on a 64 bit Windows 7 Professional I got results which where roughly 5 times faster at 54 milliseconds for the `iei(date)`-function and 3.8 milliseconds for the `comp_iei(date_int)`.